It's a Feature, Not a Bug: Secure and Auditable State Rollback for Confidential Cloud Applications: Mechanisms

 \shortsection{PAD Organization} To achieve this, \tool{} organizes each of its three core state components---the Object-Version Map ($\mathcal{V}$), Snapshot Registry ($\mathcal{S}$), and Audit Log ($\mathcal{L}$)---as a separate PAD.
 Each state-changing operation appends new leaves to these structures and culminates in sealing a new root $R'$ with an incremented counter.
 For example, a state update appends entries to $\mathcal{V}$ mapping new version identifiers to content digests, optionally adds a snapshot entry to $\mathcal{S}$, and records intent and completion entries in $\mathcal{L}$. $\mathcal{V}$ also tracks the \textit{head} (i.e., the current live version) of each object.

 A rollback first verifies eligibility by checking inclusion in $\mathcal{V}$ and $\mathcal{S}$ under $R$ and ensuring no tombstone exists, then appends a new version entry (reusing a historical content digest) along with lineage metadata in $\mathcal{L}$.
-A pruning operation verifies a version exists in $\mathcal{V}$ under $R$, then appends a \textit{de-authorization record}---a tombstone---marking it ineligible for future rollback.
+A pruning operation verifies the pruning target under $R$ (either a snapshot tag in $\mathcal{S}$ for snapshot-based pruning, or a specific object version in $\mathcal{V}$ for selective pruning), then appends a \textit{de-authorization record} (a tombstone) marking it ineligible for future rollback.
 This design echoes the use of tombstones in Dynamo/Cassandra~\cite{sivasubramanian2012amazon,hewitt2010cassandra} and other LSM-based stores~\cite{bailleu_speicher_nodate}, which employ similar markers to enable replica convergence and deferred garbage collection.
 By encoding rich metadata directly in the leaves (such as tombstones and lineage pointers), \tool{} transforms the PAD from a passive record into an active, policy-enforcing state machine.